 Book Study: The Ruthless Elimination of Hurry

-Every Tuesday, our team gathers to either pray or discuss a book together.
+Every Tuesday, the AgG team gathers to either pray or discuss a book together.

-For our ur AgGrandize staff gathered to read and discuss The Ruthless Elimination of Hurry by John Mark Comer, facilitated by our board chaplain, David Goodyear.
+For our most recently-finished book study, we read through The Ruthless Elimination of Hurry by John Mark Comer, facilitated by our board chaplain, David Goodyear.

-The book is a challenge to slow down, simplify life, and create space in our lives for God's voice and for meaningful opportunities to love and connect with others.
+The book is a challenge to slow down, practice simplicity, and create space in our lives for God's voice and for meaningful opportunities to love and connect with others.

-David Goodyear’s take after the last chapter: "My take away from Ruthless Elimination of Hurry: I find the slower I go, the more I observe, the more I observe, and the deeper I perceive.
+David Goodyear’s response to the book: "My take away from Ruthless Elimination of Hurry: I find the slower I go, the more I observe, the more I observe, and the deeper I perceive.
 The deeper I perceive, the richer my prayers."

 Overall, the book encouraged us to evaluate our pace of life and consider what we might be missing in the rush.
 Prioritizing spiritual depth and genuine connections, we’re motivated to slow down and listen more closely for God's guiding voice.